- Course type: Self-paced

 - Distinguish how social groups form and the characteristics of these groups

 - Identify why diversity is both important and sometimes harmful to a society

-- Outline the roles gender, race, and ethnicity play in individuals and society and identify the role of sex in society
+- Outline the roles gender, race, and ethnicity play in individuals and society and explain the role of sex in society

-- Define the effects that aging has on society and individuals
+- Identify the effects that aging has on society and individuals

-- Relate the links between the economy, politics and society through studying topics that include the evolution of the economy, political parties, labor unions, and social power
+- Connect the economy, politics and society by exploring the evolution of the economy, political parties, labor unions, and social power

 - Examine a range of social institutions, such as family units, religious groups, schooling and healthcare systems, to see how these groups play a role in society

-- Show how a society changes over time including the role of collective behavior, social movements, and population growth
+- Describe how a society changes over time including the role of collective behavior, social movements, and population growth

 There are no prerequisites for this course.